Strike action: Variations

 Another unconventional tactic is work-to-rule (also known as an Italian strike, in Sciopero bianco), in which workers perform their tasks exactly as they are required to but no better.
-For example, workers might follow all safety regulations in such a way that it impedes their productivity or they might refuse to work overtime.
+For example, workers might follow safety protocols with excessive zeal with the intent of reducing productivity.
 Such strikes may in some cases be a form of "partial strike" or "slowdown".
+Another less-than-full-strike labor action is the overtime ban, in which employees refuse to work overtime with the intent to frustrate business.

 During the development boom of the 1970s in Australia, the Green ban was developed by certain unions described by some as more socially conscious.
 This is a form of strike action taken by a trade union or other organized labor group for environmentalist or conservationist purposes.
 This developed from the black ban, strike action taken against a particular job or employer in order to protect the economic interests of the strikers.

 United States labor law also draws a distinction, in the case of private sector employers covered by the National Labor Relations Act, between "economic" and "unfair labor practice" strikes.
 An employer may not fire, but may permanently replace, workers who engage in a strike over economic issues.
 On the other hand, employers who commit unfair labor practices (ULPs) may not replace employees who strike over them, and must fire any strikebreakers they have hired as replacements in order to reinstate the striking workers.

 Strikes may be specific to a particular workplace, employer, or unit within a workplace, or they may encompass an entire industry, or every worker within a city or country.
 Strikes that involve all workers, or a number of large and important groups of workers, in a particular community or region are known as general strikes.
 Under some circumstances, strikes may take place in order to put pressure on the State or other authorities or may be a response to unsafe conditions in the workplace.

-A sympathy strike is, in a way, a small scale version of a general strike in which one group of workers refuses to cross a picket line established by another as a means of supporting the striking workers.
-Sympathy strikes, once the norm in the construction industry in the United States, have been made much more difficult to conduct due to decisions of the National Labor Relations Board permitting employers to establish separate or "reserved" gates for particular trades, making it an unlawful secondary boycott for a union to establish a picket line at any gate other than the one reserved for the employer it is picketing.
-Sympathy strikes may be undertaken by a union as an orgition or by individual union members choosing not to cross a picket line.
+A sympathy strike is a strike action in which one group of workers refuses to cross a picket line established by another as a means of supporting the striking workers.
+Sympathy strikes, once the norm in the construction industry in the United States, have been made much more difficult to conduct, due to decisions of the National Labor Relations Board permitting employers to establish separate or "reserved" gates for particular trades, making it an unlawful secondary boycott for a union to establish a picket line at any gate other than the one reserved for the employer it is picketing.
+Still, the practice continues to occur; for example, some Teamsters contracts often protect members from disciplinary action if a member refuses to cross a picket line.
+Sympathy strikes may be undertaken by a union as an organization, or by individual union members choosing not to cross a picket line.